How to buy the best indoor aerial

-All new TVs come with a Freeview tuner, meaning you can watch a wider range of television channels (including high-definition ones if you have Freeview HD) without needing a subscription or additional equipment.
+All new TVs have a Freeview tuner, meaning you can watch a wider range of television channels (including high-definition ones if you have Freeview HD) without needing a subscription or additional equipment.

 However, even after the completion of the digital TV switchover boosted Freeview coverage in the UK to 98.5%, some people still struggle to get good reception in their home.

 The best TV signal will always be achieved with a rooftop aerial but that's not always an option.
 For example, you may live in a block of flats without aerial access, or maybe you're already using the aerial connection for another television in your home.
 This is where an indoor aerial can help.

-Indoor aerials come in a variety of shapes and sizes, but the key thing to consider is how you'll need to angle or 'polarise' yours to match the local transmitter that's beaming Freeview to your home.
+Indoor aerials come in a variety of shapes and sizes, but the key thing to consider is how you'll need to angle or 'polarise' yours to match the local transmitter that's beaming the Freeview TV signal to your home.
 If you don't do this, you could still see a fuzzy, distorted picture.

 Some aerials are 'omnidirectional', meaning they don't need to be angled, but most will need to be polarised either horizontally or vertically.
-This is often just a simple process of shifting the aerial from one way to another.
+This is often just a simple process of rotating the aerial.

 The majority of transmitters in the UK are horizontally polarised, but the best thing to do is take a look at the rooftop aerials in your neighbourhood to see how they're aligned.
 That way you'll know what type of polarisation you'll need.

 The four main types of indoor aerial

 - Monopole or 'rod' aerials.
-These look a bit like car antennas.
+These look a bit like car radio antennas.
 They can be omnidirectional, but you'll also find ones that shift from horizontal to vertical polarisation.

 - Log periodics.
 These models look the most like typical roof-top aerials.
-They usually have a Perspex fan and the aerial elements are etched onto the panel.
+They usually have a fan-shaped Perspex panel and the aerial elements are etched onto the panel.
 The design of log periodics means they can usually be adjusted vertically or horizontally with ease.